 Energy-efficient appliances can help you reduce your energy bills by up to 15% and ensure a comfortable home temperature since they don’t generate a lot of heat.

 9. Switch to LED bulbs

 Unlike halogen and incandescent light bulbs that emit a lot of heat, LEDs are cool to the touch.
 They are also more energy-efficient, a safer light source, and can last significantly longer than other light bulbs.

-Studies have shown that shading through landscape and structures (e.g., pergola and blinds) can reduce cooling costs by up to 40%.
+Studies have shown that shading through landscapes and structures (e.g., pergolas and blinds) can reduce cooling costs by up to 40%.
 Contrary to popular belief, you don’t have to spend a fortune to take advantage of this simple but effective technique.